 To connect your Nest to the internet:

-• Access the Quick View menu.
-This is done by turning the thermostat's outer ring.
+• Open the Quick View menu by turning the thermostat ring.

 • Find the Settings icon.

-• Press Network.
+• Choose Network.

-• Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, put in your password.
+• After your Nest scans available networks, locate your Wi-Fi and, if you have one, enter your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?